syntaxlexx/tailwind-assets/README.md

 # Tailwind-assets
 Tailwind css files with different prefixes, grabbable via the CDN

+Sometimes you'd like to include tailwind to your workflow, but may end up conflicting with your current stylesheets.
+It's always advisable to play safe and use tailwind with all classes prefixed with `tw-` or any other of your choice.

 All assets are clean, no extra classes or modifications done on the original tailwind css files.
 All files are generated via npm.

 ## Current Version
 All css files are generated based on **tailwind** `v1.4`.

+## How to Use
+Download either of the versions you prefer to your project.
+Import the stylesheet in your project and you're done.
+According to your server configuration (nginx is preferred) the user's browser will download the `.gz` version which is smaller, thereby promoting faster page loads.
+So do not forget to copy the `.gz` files!

 ## Files
 ### Prefixed with 'tw-'
-Sometimes you'd like to include tailwind to your workflow, but may end up conflicting with your current stylesheets.
-It's always advisable to play safe and use tailwind with all classes prefixed with `tw-` or any other of your choice.
+Files:
+- `tailwind.css`
+- `tailwind.css.gz`

 ### Prefixed with 'tw-' and '!important' enforced
+It may also benefit you to enforce `!important` tag to `tailwindcss` classes due to existing CSS that has high specificity selectors.
+Files:
+- `tailwind-important.css`
+- `tailwind-important.css.gz`

 ## Generating your own assets
 Here are the steps you can take to generate your own in case you need the experience.